 At Shirley Eye Care we stress the importance of early vision care to support your child’s highest potential.
 Your child’s vision, well-being, and happiness are very important to us.
 At Shirley Eye Care, we enjoy working with children and are passionate about providing children with the primary or emergency eye care that they deserve.
 We believe there should not be “one size fits all vision care” and we work hard to accommodate the needs of each child.
+Shirley Eye Care provides comprehensive eye examinations to children three years old and above.
+Shirley Eye Care provides comprehensive eye examinations to children three years old and above.

 An evaluation with our Indiana optometrist or an optometrist who is a developmental/behavioral vision care specialist is a must for any child who is currently experiencing or has had a history of the following: